jaylenwang7/DNN-Dataflow-Resilience/README.md

 ## Data Output
 * Injection data (data resulting from a full experiment running through the front and backend) is automatically outputted into a `data_results/` directory.
 This directory will then have a directory for each architecture, a `plot/` directory for plots that aggregate over all architectures, and a `stats/` directory for statistics that are aggregated over all layers and injections for each network/arch pairing.
 * Within the arch-specific `data_results/` directory, you will find directories for each network.
 Within those you can find directories for each layer injected into, which then hold csv files with data for the result of each injection performed.
 There is also a `log.txt` file which contains outputs for each experiment with what indices/images/etc. were used for future reference.

+## Plotting
+* Plots can be generated through
+* The aggregate stats files are useful for generating plots about statistics such as fault rates for different bits etc. To generate plots, I suggest (as I did to generate figures) opening them with Excel or another spreadsheet tool and generating plots and seeing any trends that way.

 **NOTE this is a work in progress, so documentation is sparse and there are bugs/improvements that are being made.**